A-f-Adib/CupcakeCorner/README.md

 <br>
 <h3> Description:</h3> <br>

 In this project i built a multi-screen app for ordering cupcakes.
 This is made with a couple of forms and protocols.
-In this app users can order their daily and customized cup cakes from online.
+In this app users can order normal and customized cup cakes from online.
 They can see how much to pay for each customized cakes.

 <br>
 <h3> What I Learned:</h3> <br>